morteza89/llm-format-benchmarker/README.md

 ## Supported Models

+## Following models have been tested and verified so far.
+To be continued...

 - **Qwen 2.5**: Alibaba's latest language model
 - **Llama 3.2 3B**: Meta's compact language model
 - **LLaVA**: Large Language and Vision Assistant